6. Cutting your block into panels and manipulating darts

 17. Repeat the process by cutting the back block in two using a curved line.

 18. Closing the top dart to create one seamless upper panel.

 19. Locking the upper panel to create a template using the Lock tool.

 19. Refining the upper block’s curved line by using the existing curved line as a template.

-21. Renaming the text elements on your block and finalising your pattern.
+21. Rename the text elements on your block and finalize your pattern.

 You're signing up to receive emails from PatternLab.London